As you know well, Thomas Alva Edison invented the light bulb.

 It is not about those who may have inspired, funded or popularized technology.
 In a sense this article is an attempt to correct the errors in the computer field due to Stigler’s Law – where typically the wrong people get the credit for ideas other people made first.

 Those who Popularize (think Steve Jobs) are valuable because maybe an invention’s value is too obscure or complex for many people to appreciate.

-But the key people are those who actually make the first examples of working things, called Inventors, because without them — there is nothing to popularize or fund.
+But the peak, key, vital people are those who actually make the first examples of working things, called Inventors, because without them — there is nothing to popularize or fund.
 Sometimes an inventor needs to take on all these roles.